sa-lee/fluentGenomics/README.md

 ## Workflow

-Once the package has been installed, you can work through the vignette directly from the R console with:
+Once the package has been installed, you can work through the vignette directly from R/Rstudio with:

 ``` r
 browseVignettes(package = "fluentGenomics")
 ```

-Or you can read it online [here]()
+Or you can read it online [here](sa-lee.github.io/fluentGenomics/articles/index.html)